wasjoe1/August-Robotics-hardware-test-station/bb_tools/docker/README.md

     or any rosout.log file in log folder

+    **NOTE: This could only used in the boothbot_main container, as it involved some environment varibles that has only been load into boothbot_main container**
 ### 9. Terminate the docker container
 1. Go to the terminal for launching `docker-compose up -d`.

-2. Stop all Docker containers by running `docker-compose down`. **NOTE: This is necessary to ensure that the log for each simulation is stored separately.
+2. Stop all Docker containers by running `docker-compose down`.
+    **NOTE: This is necessary to ensure that the log for each simulation is stored separately.
 The report generator only summarizes the first job in the log.**